BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Is a customized IT-Security culture benchmarking (assessment) established?
-- Is there a regular IT-Security culture benchmarking process introduced?
+  - There is a regular IT-Security culture benchmarking process.
 * Do teams perform value retrospective and reflection of IT-Security culture?
-- Are there questionaires about security culture?
+  - There are questionnaires about security culture.
-- Value workshop
+  - Team members visit value workshops.
 * Is a mature collaboration visible in the organization?
-- Is there a tactic knowledge sharing platform for penetration testing and IT-Security introduced?
+  - There is a tactics knowledge sharing platform for penetration testing and IT-Security.
-- Are new exploits documented and effectively handled across teams?
+  - New exploits are documented and effectively handled across teams.

 ##### RESULTS